xsupremeyx/offline-flashcards-kali-forces/README.md

 This repository contains the executable file for the Flashcards program.

 ### How to Download and Run
+7
 #### Installing Prerequisites

-To compile the code, you need to have both `g++` and Git Bash installed on your system.
+To compile the code, you need to have both `g++` and `Git Bash` installed on your system.
 Follow these steps:

 #### Installing g++